 This information is intended as a general introduction only – you should refer to the relevant legislation for more specific information.

 We may identify land which is surplus to requirements through an assessment process.
 Where land has been identified as surplus this will be referred to the Department of Treasury and Finance (DTF) to arrange sale, with the exception of Crown land sites with a value of less than $250,000 which may be undertaken by our department.

-The sale of this land will be in accordance with DTF requirements.
-Visit the DTF website.
+The sale of this land will be in accordance with DTF requirements, visit the Department of Treasury and Finance website for more information.